Monte Sant'Angelo: Economy

-Monte Sant'Angelo's economy is still largely based on agriculture and breeding.
+Monte Sant'Angelo's economy is still largely based on agriculture and livestock breeding.
 A certain tourist importance is related to the presence of the Sanctuary of Saint Michael the Archangel.

 Employment

 The majority of the working population own farmland, raise cattle, run bakeries, restaurants, or stores.
 Often stores and businesses are family owned.

 The population of Monte Sant'Angelo remains relatively small due to lack of employment in town.
-Often, young men leave to find work elsewhere.
+Often, young people leave to find work elsewhere.
 Due to this the majority of the population is retired and elderly.

 Transportation

 Monte Sant'Angelo can be reached by road through the Foggia-Monte Sant'Angelo SP.55 provincial road.
 The SP.89 provincial road passes through the frazione of Macchia.

+Climate

 International relations

 Monte Sant'Angelo is twinned with: